f0lg0/geneticAlgorithm-PY/README.md

 # geneticAlgorihtm-1
-An application of a Genetic Algorithm to the "Infinite monkey theorem"
+Application of a Genetic Algorithm to the "Infinite monkey theorem"

 ## Info
-Written by: **Leonardo Folgoni**

-Feel free to play with this code and to criticize my work by giving me advices.
-Just please don't be rude
+Feel free to play with this code and to criticize my work by giving me advice.
+Just please don't be rude.

+### Tips
+Resize your terminal window to a pretty big size, output is going to occupy a lot of space.

+#### Thanks to
+Daniel Shiffman and his amazing "The Nature of Code" book!